lyraproj/lyra/docs/workflow-semantics.md

 An activity with an iteration must be declared to produce an `output` consisting of a `key` and a `value`.
 This is the product of each iteration.
 The final output from the activity is one variable named after the activity containing a Hash consisting of the key/value pair of each iteration.

-### Action
+### StateHandler
-An action implements a predefined set of functions (an interface) that performs tasks related to a subject.
+A stateHandler implements a predefined set of functions (an interface) that performs tasks related to a subject.
 Lyra currently only defines one such interface, the CRUD, which is implemented by resource handlers and the only reason to write an action, is when there's a desire to implement a handler for a resource state.

 It is expected that Lyra will add additional interfaces in the future.

-### Stateless
+### Action
-Stateless defines an imperative function that performs some task based on its input and provides some output.
+An action defines an imperative function that performs some task based on its input and provides some output.

 ### Resource
 A resource is a declaration of a desired state of some entity external to the workflow.
 The `<data or code>` block is a hash that defines this state.
-The block is described by an `Type` which is defined by a `handler`, an action that can perform `create`, `read`, `update`, and `delete` operations on the state.
+The block is described by an `Type` which is defined by a `stateHandler`, an activity that can perform `create`, `read`, `update`, and `delete` operations on the state.

-When the workflow interacts with Resource activities, it delegates the apply of the activity to the CRUD layer which in turn consults the `handler` registered for the state's `Type`.
-The CRUD layer will determine the action to take depending on how the workflow engine was invoked.
+When the workflow interacts with Resource activities, it delegates the apply of the activity to the CRUD layer which in turn consults the `stateHandler` registered for the state's `Type`.
+The CRUD layer will determine how to use the `stateHandler` depending on how the workflow engine was invoked.

 #### Resource Attributes
 ##### type